hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 the computation.
 The result of _compute_ is another _IO_ which returns the final result when executed. _compute_ used with _IO_ (like _Reader_) returns a new program.
-Unlike _Reader_ _IO_ doesn't require any input parameter, as it encapsulates a _Function0_, not a _Function1_.
+Unlike _Reader_, _IO_ doesn't require any input parameter, as it encapsulates a _Function0_, not a _Function1_.

-That is the gist of _IO_.
+This is the gist of _IO_.

-But of course we can add more functionality to it thus giving the user more convenience when using _IO_.
+But of course we can add more functionality to it, thus giving the user more convenience when using _IO_.

 ## _unsafeRunToTry_, _unsafeRunToEither_, _unsafeRunToFuture_